 AGU offers mentoring programs at various meetings that provide support for students and early-career scientists.
 Follow the links to learn more and participate in the Undergraduate Mentoring Program, Career and Research Advice Mentorship (CRAM) sessions, and the Sharing Science Mentoring Program.
 Learn more about these programs in this recent Eos article.

 Undergraduate Mentoring Program

 Attending scientific meetings as an undergraduate can be overwhelming.
 The Undergraduate Mentoring Program pairs a subset of undergraduates with more seasoned attendees for one-on-one mentoring throughout the meeting.
 Applications for UMP mentors and mentees are now open for Fall Meeting 2017.
 The deadline to apply is 31 October 2017.
 Learn more

 Career and Research Advice Mentorship sessions

 The Career and Research Advice Mentorship (CRAM) sessions allow students and early-career scientists to sign up for 20-minute sessions with CRAM mentors from a range of disciplines and career stages.
 Mentor applications for CRAM are now open for Fall Meeting 2017.
 The deadline for mentors to apply is 31 October 2017.
-Mentee sign-ups will open in fall.
+Mentee sign-ups will open in October, 2017.
 Learn more.

 Sharing Science Mentoring Program